servicecatalog/development/oscm-integration-pack/readme.txt

-This project collects all resources to integrate technical products with CT-MG.
+This project collects all resources to integrate technical products with OSCM.